-In September 2020, Fenstanton Pre-School moved to its new home within Fenstanton & Hilton Primary School.
+In September 2020, Fenstanton Pre-School moved to its new home within Fenstanton & Hilton Primary School and in September 2021 the new EYFS area was completed, which we share with the reception class.
 This move has enabled us to benefit from all the space and resources the school offers, as well as strengthening our transition for the children as they move up to reception.

 Inside the setting we have areas for messy play, quiet time, role play and structured group activities.